Does Nivea Test on Animals in 2023?

 Does Nivea Test on Animals

-The answer to this question will depend on where you’re buying the products.
+The answer to this question will depend on where you buy the products.

 In the USA, it’s safe to assume that almost all the products are cruelty-free.
 This applies to most European countries in the EU as well.

-So, before you buy a product, it’s crucial that you check the manufacturing location.
-If it has Asian roots, chances are some animal testing was part of the deal.
+So, before you buy a product, you must check the manufacturing location.
+If it has Asian roots, animal testing was likely part of the deal.

 However, this isn’t always the case.
-To avoid possible confusion, there’s an easy way to point out what products you can buy.
+There’s an easy way to point out what products you can buy to avoid possible confusion.

 Once you pick up a cruelty-free item, it should have the Leaping Bunny logo.
 This is a tiny icon that looks like a white rabbit jumping up.

-That seal guarantees that the brand doesn’t harm animals in the making of its products and items.
+That seal guarantees that the brand doesn’t harm animals in making its products and items.

 Can Vegans Use Nivea?

-A vegan item is one that doesn’t include any animal by-products in the ingredients list.
+A vegan item does not include any animal by-products in the ingredients list.
 There are a few Nivea products that follow this rule.

 That includes an entire skincare line.
 These products should be safe to use if you identify as vegan.